Resiliency checklist for specific Azure services

 Create a health probe endpoint.
 Create a custom endpoint that reports on the overall health of the application.
 This enables Traffic Manager to fail over if any critical path fails, not just the front end.
 The endpoint should return an HTTP error code if any critical dependency is unhealthy or unreachable.
 Don't report errors for non-critical services, however.
 Otherwise, the health probe might trigger failover when it's not needed, creating false positives.
 For more information, see Traffic Manager endpoint monitoring and failover.

 Avoid running a production workload on a single VM.
 A single VM deployment is not resilient to planned or unplanned maintenance.
-Instead, put multiple VMs in an availability set or VM scale set, with a load balancer in front.
+Instead, put multiple VMs in an availability set or virtual machine scale set, with a load balancer in front.

 Specify an availability set when you provision the VM.
 Currently, there is no way to add a VM to an availability set after the VM is provisioned.
 When you add a new VM to an existing availability set, make sure to create a NIC for the VM, and add the NIC to the back-end address pool on the load balancer.
 Otherwise, the load balancer won't route network traffic to that VM.

 Put each application tier into a separate Availability Set.
 In an N-tier application, don't put VMs from different tiers into the same availability set.
 VMs in an availability set are placed across fault domains (FDs) and update domains (UD).
 However, to get the redundancy benefit of FDs and UDs, every VM in the availability set must be able to handle the same client requests.

 Replicate VMs using Azure Site Recovery.
 When you replicate Azure VMs using Site Recovery, all the VM disks are continuously replicated to the target region asynchronously.
 The recovery points are created every few minutes.
 This gives you a Recovery Point Objective (RPO) in the order of minutes.
 You can conduct disaster recovery drills as many times as you want, without affecting the production application or the ongoing replication.
 For more information, see Run a disaster recovery drill to Azure.